intel-unesp-mcp/infieri2019-session1/README.md

 Notice that the output is not ordered by rank; this occurs because each logical thread executes independently.
-Let us now compile, upload the binary and run the same code natively on the Intel Xeon® coprocessor mic0 (and do the same for mic1 and mic2):
+Let us now compile, upload the binary and run the same code natively on the Intel Xeon coprocessor mic0 (and do the same for mic1, mic2, and so on):

 ```
 [phi02]$ mpiicc -mmic hello-mpi.c -o hello-mpi.mic